brookhong/Surfingkeys/README.md

 ## Which features make Surfingkeys more usable for me than others?
 * All settings are set up within a javascript file, which makes it easy to create mapping to user customized function.
 * A large cursor in visual mode, which makes visual mode better.
-* My favorite feature -- search selected with, which works both in normal mode and visual mode.
+* My favorite feature -- search selected with, which works in both normal mode and visual mode.
 * Help messages are automatically generated for mappings.
-* `*` to search word under curson in visual mode.
+* `*` to search word under cursor in visual mode.
-* Scroll actions like page up/down (`e` `d`) work for not only top window both also scrollable DIV.
+* Scroll actions like page up/down (`e` `d`) work for not only top window but also scrollable DIV.
 * `w` to switch frames if there is.

 ## Quick start